jakobevangelista/nextauth-clerk-migration/README.md

 ## After the migration ('after-migration' branch)

-Once all users are batched into clerk, we can switch the signups and sign ins to clerk!
+Once all users are batched into Clerk, we can switch the signups and sign ins to Clerk!
 Since we signed in those who are already using the app, it will be a seamless switch!

-### 7. Sign-Ups and Sign-Ins go through the clerk components
+### 7. Sign-Ups and Sign-Ins go through the Clerk components

-New user sign ups go through the clerk components.
+New user sign ups go through the Clerk components.

 ```js
 // src/app/sign-up/[[...sign-up]]/page.tsx